About the book

 Why this book exists

-The book closes the gap between technical post-quantum discussion and executive-grade action by translating a fast-moving topic into governance, migration, and trust decisions.
+Closes the gap between technical post-quantum discussion and executive-grade action by translating a fast-moving topic into governance, migration, and trust decisions.

 What changed in this edition